Three Easy Ways to Turn Your Screaming

 Fortunately, it doesn’t have to end with your conure alone in a cage unhappy and you in another room with ear plugs in.
 In fact, the solution to your birds constant screaming and biting may actually be quite simple.
 Read on to get some tips or jump over to our training page to see our video on training your conure.

 Step One: Make sure your Gold Capped Conure is eating well and getting plenty of sleep.

 I know this sounds extremely basic but think of it this way.
 How happy are you when you get half of the sleep that you need and you’re only food for the day is a bag of chips and a cup of coffee.
 I don’t know about you but I’m about as crabby as a cat being chased by a teething puppy.

 What does a good diet mean for a gold capped conure?
-It means an organic, non colored, pellet diet with plenty of fresh fruits and veggies.
+It means an natural, non colored, pellet diet with plenty of fresh fruits and veggies.
 It does not mean a diet full of seeds and nuts.
 This kind of diet will kill your bird and I’m not exaggerating here.
 Seeds and nuts, while yummy to your bird, are extremely fatty.
 This will fill your conure’s liver with fat, it will slow down his metabolism, and literally destroy his immune system.
 There have even been studies that show that a seed and nut based diet causes cancer.

 Now let’s talk about sleep.
 Your Gold Capped Conure needs 12 hours of sleep in a dark and quiet room.
 If this means that you have to move him out of the main living space and into a dark room every evening after dinner, then take those steps.
 It’s the first step toward having a happy, healthy bird, one that doesn’t constantly scream and bite.